SEBASBELMOS/workshop-003/README.md

         ```bash
         docker-compose up -d
         ```
-    3. To check if the container are correctly running, use this command:
+    3. To check if the containers are correctly running, use this command:
         ```bash
         docker ps
         ```